 In 2007, Kennedy Scott was the only training provider of its kind (outside of the traditional knowledge schools) delivering Black Taxi Fast Track Knowledge.
 The two year programme offered well paid careers once a participant had attained the prestigious Green Badge.

 Many years experience and her profound knowledge of the welfare to work and employability support sector has propelled Teresa into becoming an industry thought leader.
 In 2016, she was awarded the ERSA Lifetime Achievement Award.
-She is a regular contributor to the Huffington Post, and her work has featured in many specialist publications debating key issues surrounding the industry, jobseekers and employers.Teresa has grown Kennedy Scott from a single office outlet, to a DWP prime contractor, with sixteen centres throughout the South East, London and the Midlands.
+She is a regular contributor to the Huffington Post, and her work has featured in many specialist publications debating key issues surrounding the industry, jobseekers and employers.Teresa has grown Kennedy Scott from a single office outlet, to a DWP prime contractor, with fourteen centres throughout the South East, London and the Midlands.
 Despite the company’s national reach, Teresa has maintained her personal leadership of the company, with her life experience as a former teacher and a lone parent giving her personal insight to the barriers faced by many of Kennedy Scott’s customers.

 The company continues to thrive, helping thousands of people each year into sustainable employment.
-Most recently, Kennedy Scott applied their holistic Circle of Support Model to a new government provision (SES) that will help many disabled people into work over the course of two years.
 Kennedy Scott's work has been recognised in both the national and local media and the coverage continues to grow alongside the company.
 They have gained recognition from local MPs and Ministers for their contribution to the fall in unemployment.